-- Initiate breast feeding within the first one hour after delivery - Demonstrate optimal breastfeeding practices, including proper positioning and attachment - Give mother vitamin A supplementation immediately after birth or within 4 weeks AFTER DELIVERY - Provide contraception as appropriate (especially for PPIUCD and BTL)

-Counsel on the following:
+- Give mother vitamin A supplementation immediately - after birth or within 4 weeks AFTER DELIVERY Provide contraception as - appropriate (especially for PPIUCD and BTL) Counsel on the following:

-- · Importance of giving - Importance of exclusive breastfeeding (on demand, day and night and NOT feeding any water, liquids or other foods) for 6 months and continued breastfeeding - Increase frequency of breastfeeding when the child is sick, and continue breastfeeding even when mother is sick - Ensure that the infant removes ALL milk from one breast before switching to
+Importance of giving

+- colostrum Importance of exclusive breastfeeding (on demand, day and night and NOT feeding any water, liquids or other foods) for 6 months and continued breastfeeding for 2 years and beyond. - Increase frequency of breastfeeding when the child is sick, and continue breastfeeding even when mother is sick - Ensure that the infant removes ALL milk from one breast before switching to the other breast

-Give mother vitamin A supplement immediately after birth or within 4 weeks
+Postnatal Care Give mother vitamin A supplement immediately after birth or within 4 weeks

-- Counsel on the following:

-Breastfeed exclusively (on demand day and night, and NOT feeding any water, other liquids or foods) for the first 6 months

-Proper positioning and attachment - If spending time away from her infant (e.g. at work), she can express breast milk for her baby.
-This will keep the breast milk flowing and will prevent breast engorgement.
-Her body can produce enough breast milk for her baby.
-Even when food is scarce, a mother's milk is complete for the baby. - Introduce optimal complementary foods at 6 months and continue to breastfeed for - 2 years and beyond. - Wat at least 2 years before becoming pregnant again.
+- Counsel on the following: Breastfeed exclusively (on demand day and night, and NOT feeding any water, other liquids or foods) for the trist 6 months Proper positioning and attachment - If open position ing and automine it if speciality first (e.g. at work), she can express breast milk for her baby.
+This will keep the breast milk (flowing and will prevent breast engorgement Her body can produce enough breast milk for her baby Even when food is scarce, a mother's milk is complete for the baby - Introduce optimal complementary foods at 6 months and continue to breastfeed for 2 years and beyond. - Wat at least years before becoming pregnant again.
 Explain benefits of family planning for her health and health of her children.
-Explain the LAM method of family planning, which requires that ALL 3 conditions are met. - Feed your baby ONLY breast milk (no water, liquids or other foods)

-- Feed your baby ONLY breast milk (no water, liquids or other foods) Monthly period has not returned Baby is below 6 months When any of the three criteria are no longer met, she should choose another method of family planning to prevent another pregnancy too soon HIV+ mothers should use condons in addition to LAM or other FP method to prevent HIV transmission Breast feeding is the best option for infants born to HIV positive mothers if she is not using a family planning method, it is possible for her to become pregnant even if her monthly period has not returned.

-She should discuss with the health provider about the choice of family planning method that she can use during breast feeding. - method that she can use during breast feeding - It is good for her partner to privide support for health visits.
-She should join a mother support group in her community, if available Postpartum danger signs (she should return to the health facility in case of any problem) - problem) Importance of practicing good maternal nutrition: - o Eat a variety of locally available foods from all food groups o Eat 2 extra meals each day, take extra fluid, and eat fruits and vegetables o Eat foods rich in vitamin A and iron such as beans, meat, green leafy vegetables, eggs, tomatoes, pumpkins, pawpaw

-"Be compassionate, friendly and the clients. clients have their rights'
+Explain the LAM method of family planning, which requires that ALL 3 conditions are met. - o Feed your baby ONLY breast milk (no water, liquids or other foods) - . - Feed your baby ONLY breast milk (no water, liquids or other foods) Monthly period has not returned Baby is below 6 months When any of the three citteria are no longer met, she should choose another method of family planning to prevent another pregnancy too soon HIV+ mothers should use condoms in addition to LAM or other FP method to prevent HIV transmission Breast feeding is the best option for infants from to HIV positive mothers if she is not using a family planning to it is possible for her to become pregnant even if her monthly period has not returned.
+She should discuss with the health provider about the choice of family planning method that she can use during breast feeding. - method that she can use during breast feeding - It's good of here pathret to provide support for health visits She should join a mother support group in her community, if available Postpartum danger signs (she should return to the health facility in case of any problem) - problem) Importance of practicing good maternal nutrition: - Eat a variety of locally available foods from all food groups Eat 2 extra meals each day, take extra fluid, and eat fruits and vegetables - o Eat foods rich in vitamin A and iron such as beans, meat, green - leafy vegetables, eggs, tomatoes, pumpkins, pawpaw compassionate friendly and respectful to the clients.